Stupremee/persil/README.md

 Persil is a minimal and simple library for profiling events.
-It's based on rust's [measureme](https://docs.rs/measureme) and is just a simple, but powerful wrapper around `measureme`s api.
+It's based on rust's [measureme](https://docs.rs/measureme) and is just a simple, but powerful layer ontop of `measureme`.

 ## Getting Started <a name = "getting_started"></a>